 Can I use multiple accounts to get to the minimum investment amount?

 SAM clients can use multiple accounts to reach the $500,000 investment minimum – for example combining an ordinary investment account with IRA account.
-However, we ask that all accounts meet a $100,000 minimum themselves, as below that dollar threshold buying shares for the account becomes inefficiently costly from both an administrative and trading perspective.
+However, we ask that all accounts meet a $100,000 minimum themselves, so we can fully implement SAM’s portfolio strategy and properly manage risk.

 What are SAM’s fees?